idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 local module = {}

--- Triggered by your Tool or Input script function module.Start(char: Character)
+-- Triggered by your Tool or Input script to start the attack function module.Start(char: Character)
     Packet:Fire(char, {Skill = "Punch", Function = "Activate"}, {})
 end

--- Triggered by the Replicator (Server -> All Clients) function module.Effects(args: any)
+-- Triggered by the Replicator to play visuals function module.Effects(args: any)
-    local data = args :: EffectArgs -- Type cast for autocomplete print("Playing effect for: " .. data.Character.Name)
+    local data = args :: EffectArgs -- Use type casting for autocomplete print("Playing visuals for: " .. data.Character.Name)
 end

 return module

-🔧 3.
-Setting Up a Utility (Key)
+3. How to Create a Utility (Key)

-Utilities are prefix-free modules used for generic, reusable effects (e.g., Highlights, Camera Shakes).
+Utilities are prefix-free modules used for shared effects like Highlights or Camera Shakes.
+They do not require a specific "Skill" script to run.

-1. Place the module in Assets.Modules.Client or Shared.Util.
+To use a utility, place your module in Assets.Modules.Client or Shared.Util and call it from the server using the Key parameter.

-2. Call it using the Key parameter instead of Skill.
+-- Firing a shared utility directly from the server Packet:Fire(char, {Key = "Highlight", Function = "Create"}, {Color = Color3.new(1,0,0)})

--- Fire a generic utility directly from the server Packet:Fire(char, {Key = "Highlight", Function = "Create"}, {Color = Color3.new(1,0,0)})
+4. How to Fire the Framework

-🚀 4.
-Usage & API
+You trigger the system by firing a packet with the following signature:

-Use Packet:Fire(Character, Params, ExtraData) to communicate between environments.
+Packet:Fire(Character, Params, ExtraData).

-Parameters
+Character: The Model performing the action.

-  - Character: The Model performing the action.
+Params: A table containing:

-  - Params:
+  - Skill: The name of the skill (looks for C_ or S_ modules).
-      - Skill: Name of the skill (looks for C_ or S_ modules).
+  - Key: The name of a utility (looks for raw module names).
-      - Key: Name of a utility (looks for raw module names).
+  - Function: The specific function name to execute.

-      - Function: The string name of the function to execute.
+ExtraData: A table {} containing any dynamic data like damage values or effect types.

-  - ExtraData: A table {} containing dynamic data (Damage, Type, Colors).
+5. Critical Rules for Developers

-⚠️ 5.
-Critical Rules
+1. Character Injection

-[!IMPORTANT] Character Injection
+You do not need to manually pass the character inside your ExtraData table.
+The Client Replicator automatically inserts the character into the arguments as args["Character"].

-You do not need to pass the character inside your ExtraData table.
-The Client Replicator automatically injects the character as args["Character"].
+2. Strict Casting

-[!TIP] Strict Casting
+To get full Luau autocomplete and prevent errors in your Effects functions, always cast the arguments at the top of the function:

-For full Luau autocomplete in your Effects functions, always cast the arguments at the top: local data = args :: EffectArgs
+local data = args :: EffectArgs

-[!WARNING] Empty Tables
+3. Placeholder Tables
-The networking library requires all arguments to be filled.
-If you have no extra data to send, you must pass an empty table {} as the 3rd argument to prevent crashes.
+The networking library is strict.
+If you have no extra data to send, you must pass an empty table {} as the 3rd argument.
+Passing nil will cause the packet to fail.

-Skills vs. Keys
+4. Skills vs. Keys

-  - Use Skill for unique abilities (e.g. Punch, Kick).
+  - Use Skill: For logic unique to a specific ability (e.g., Punch, Kick).
-  - Use Key for shared systems (e.g. VFX, CameraShake).
+  - Use Key: For shared systems used by multiple different skills (e.g., VFX, CameraShake, Ragdoll).